nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 To create a new summary, persona, etc.:

-- Make a new branch fom [latest master](https://github.com/dcppc/use-case-library).
+- Make a new branch from [latest master](https://github.com/dcppc/use-case-library).
 See [below](#building-the-site-locally-for-testing) for more details
 - Create a new SUMMARY-, PERSONA-, NARRATIVE-, USERSTORY-, or EPIC- file under library/ by copying an existing file.
-Make sure that the filename specifies a unique ID, e.g. SUMMARY-1-xyz yields the ID SUMMARY-1 which is not unique.
+Make sure that the filename specifies a unique ID (e.g. *SUMMARY-1-xyz* yields the ID *SUMMARY-1* which is not unique)
 - Update the YAML metadata at the top of the file to reflect your new metadata.
 - Edit the markdown description below the YAML header.
 - (Optional) Build the file using snakemake, check the output.
 Iterate until you're happy.
-- Add new file to git repo, commit, push.
+- Add a new file to git repo, commit, push.
 - Set up a Pull Request to merge into master and tag in @ctb.
-- Uncle Arche will check out a copy of your pull request and run snakemake build on it, and link to the output of the build process, so you can use Uncle Archie instead of using snakemake locally
+- Uncle Archie will check out a copy of your pull request, run a snakemake build on it, and link to the output of the build process, so you can use Uncle Archie instead of using snakemake locally

 # Overview